 Rules upon entry into Norway

-If you are allowed to enter Norway, you must keep the following in mind:
+If you are allowed to enter Norway, you will need to

-- You need to complete the registration form prior to travelling.
+- Complete the registration form prior to travelling.

-- You will have to present documentation of a negative test result for the coronavirus taken less than 24 hours prior to entry.
+- Present documentation of a negative test result for the coronavirus taken less than 24 hours prior to entry.